Success is a personal standard, reaching for the highest that is in us, becoming all that we can be. If we do our best, we are a success. —Zig Ziglar

 A few weeks ago, my best friend, Sarah, sent me this article from NPR that talked about how millennials are facing a second recession in their lives.

 I couldn’t help, but let out a huge sigh.

 Ten years ago this December, I felt the full after-effects of the 2008 recession.
 I was earning a bachelor’s degree and couldn’t find a big-girl job to save my life.
 As if things couldn’t get worse, a few weeks after graduating, I had to make the tough decision to leave my much-needed job.

 Since my work environment was extremely toxic, my health was declining.
 Couple that with overbearing co-workers and it was the reason why my evenings were filled with cry sessions and any available alcohol in the fridge.
-I’d work for a few hours, drive 45 minutes away to attend classes, and drive back to work the rest of my shift and clock out at 8pm only to go home and stress drink.
+I’d work for a few hours, drive 45 minutes away to attend classes, drive back to work the rest of my shift, and clock out at 8pm only to go home and stress drink.

 I had to leave my job even though it was paying the bills.